 Did you find a nest of baby cottontail bunnies with no mama in sight?

 CLICK HERE for a print-friendly version!

 It's baby season for wildlife!
-Despite the snow on the ground earlier this week, it’s still that time of year when baby cottontails are starting to arrive.
 Here are a few important tips to know as these little ones make their debut:

 - Mother rabbits visit their babies only twice a day – typically around dawn and dusk – to avoid attracting unwanted attention from predators in the area.
 Most seemingly “abandoned” babies are actually being watched closely by mom from a distance.

 - If you find a rabbit’s nest in your yard and the babies are not injured, there’s a good chance they can stay there.
 No one can do a better job than mom, and there is no human-made formula that is nearly as good as what she provides.
 The only time a wildlife rehabilitator needs to get involved is if those babies are injured or truly orphaned (check out the link below for how to find out).

 - While you should do everything you can to avoid touching a bunny at all, much less with bare hands, a mother will *not* reject her babies because they have been touched by humans.
 If someone has already picked up a baby bunny and the baby appears healthy, please ask them to return the little one to the nest.

 CLICK HERE to learn more about what to do if you find a rabbit’s nest, including how to keep your curious pups at bay.

 Thanks for caring about wildlife and for helping to #KeepWildlifeWild!